Washington Spirit: Supporters

 The Spirit Squadron is the name of the supporter's group for the Spirit.
 The group was started by friends Ashley Nichols, Megan Wesson and Tory Johnson.
 Of the group's founding, Nichols said, "... with a new league we needed to show the team as much support as possible because we really want a women's pro league to stay here in the United States.
 So between that and wanting to also provide a fun experience for fans, we decided to create the Spirit Squadron."

 Rose Room Collective is an independent supporter group for the Washington Spirit and D.C.
 United by and for people of color (POC).
 They were founded on a strong desire to have a supporter group in the D.C. area with a more targeted approach to including and amplifying the voices of POC.

 In February 2021, The Washington Post reported that Chelsea Clinton, Jenna Bush Hager, Dominique Dawes and Brianna Scurry were part of an investment group investing in the team.

 Broadcasting

-In 2020, broadcast rights for NWSL matches was consolidated at the league level.
-Washington Spirit matches are broadcast on CBS Sports Network, Paramount+ and Twitch.
-International streaming began in 2021 via geolocked feeds on Twitch.